 When we play them: Sunday, April 8, kick-off 3am (AEST) @ King Abdullah II Stadium

 World ranking: 35

 Best finish: Group stage

 How they qualified: won their group unbeaten ahead of Myanmar

-When we play them: Tuesday, April 10 @ Amman International Stadium
+When we play them: Wednesday, April 11, kick-off 3am (AEST) @ Amman International Stadium